Wyrdware/Portfolio/content/projects/mosaic.md

 Mosaic also enabled designers to compose and test behaviors independently.
 Its success highlights the power of well-designed abstractions to enable ambitious, sustainable game development at scale.

 > *“Mosaic works as a springboard in early development.
 It made prototypes extremely quick to develop, especially for character systems.
 Because any action could be transferred between entities, creating new players or enemies was simple and consistent.
 It also streamlined the creation of animators, actions, and attacks by drawing from a shared base.”*
-> — James Zilberman | Combat Designer, Echoes in the Mists
+> — James Zilberman | Sotware Developer, Bad Ideas Productions

 ---